Kelly Clarkson Reveals The ‘Secret’ To Her New Trim Figure, ‘I Literally Hired Harry Potter’

 Other than Clarkson’s home robbery, Kelly said everything else in her family’s life is great.
 Clarkson said that she considers herself and her family to be blessed and they are grateful for the blessings, especially considering that she and her family weren’t inside the home during the robbery.

-Clarkson shares two children with her husband, Brandon Blackstock, including a 3-year-old daughter named River Rose and a 19-month-old son named Remington Alexander.
+Clarkson shares two children, a 3-year-old daughter named River Rose and a 19-month-old son named Remington Alexander, with her husband, Brandon Blackstock.

 Thieves crept into Alanis Morissette’s Brentwood home back in February and made off with $2 million worth of items, including the singer’s treasured vintage jewelry.